Investigators open probe into four companies involved in dismantling Seattle crane before deadly collapse

 The tower crane, a massive piece of equipment that has become a feature of Seattle’s skyline, was being dismantled when it fell around 3:30 p.m.
 Saturday, smashing the building and pinning several vehicles below on Mercer Street.
 Among those killed were a Seattle Pacific University freshman and two ironworkers.
 A day later, questions remained unanswered about what role a rising wind may have played and the decision not to restrict cars on heavily trafficked Mercer Street.

-The notoriously gridlocked thoroughfare, which carries about 60,000 vehicles on an average weekday, will remain closed at least through the Monday morning commute, and possibly all day, the Seattle Department of Transportation said.
+The notoriously gridlocked thoroughfare, which carries about 60,000 vehicles on an average weekday, reopened early Monday morning, as did the Interstate 5 ramps connected to it, the Seattle Department of Transportation said.
+City streets in the area that had been closed over the weekend also reopened in time for the Monday morning commute.

 The Washington Department of Labor and Industries said it had opened investigations with four companies involved in taking apart the crane.
 That work ranged from unfastening the bolts that held the crane together to removing each massive section using a second, smaller crane.
-Two of L & I’s crane investigators remained on the scene late Sunday, while officials began the process of interviewing companies involved and gathering records from them.
+Two of L&I’s crane investigators remained on the scene late Sunday, while officials began the process of interviewing companies involved and gathering records from them.

 “Our goal is to pick this apart and understand what happened,” said Tim Church, a spokesman for L&I. He added that opening probes into individual companies is part of the investigation process and not a sign of any wrongdoing at this stage and that the investigation would take months.

 The project, a new Google campus at Mercer Street and Fairview Avenue North, is being developed by Vulcan Real Estate.
-Investigators are seeking information from four companies, according to L&I: GLY Construction, the general contractor; Northwest Tower Crane Service, a subcontractor that physically disassembled the crane into pieces; Omega Rigging & Machinery Moving, which removed sections with a smaller crane; and Morrow Equipment, which owned the tower crane.
+Investigators are seeking information from four companies, according to L&I: GLY Construction, the general contractor; Northwest Tower Crane Service, a subcontractor that physically disassembled the crane into pieces; Omega Morgan, which removed sections with a smaller crane; and Morrow Equipment, which owned the tower crane.

 “We are deeply saddened and heartbroken by what happened at our job site,” GLY said in a statement Sunday.
 The company said it was cooperating with authorities in investigating the accident.
 The other three companies didn’t respond or could not be reached for comment Sunday.